-Before I really started traveling, I didn’t realize that there are so many types of travelers.
-I really thought that most people either travel for work, or travel for vacation/holiday.
+Before I really started traveling, I didn’t realize that there are so many different types of travelers.
+I assumed that most people either travel for work, or travel for vacation/holiday.
+I didn’t realize that there’s different types of vacationers.
+Everyone has their own unique style.

 Once I realized that there is this whole world out there of Digital Nomads and long-term travelers, I was intrigued.
 It makes sense too.
 We live in the technology age.
 Computers, apps and investment vehicles today are designed to help people manage their living and finances no matter where they are located.
 Anyway, here are the various types of travelers I’m familiar with: